HGlennon/HGlennon/README.md

 </p>

 ---
-*𝙻𝚊𝚜𝚝 𝚞𝚙𝚍𝚊𝚝𝚎𝚍:* `2025-08-16`
+*𝙻𝚊𝚜𝚝 𝚞𝚙𝚍𝚊𝚝𝚎𝚍:* `2025-10-28`

 ## Hey!
 I'm Harry, a Frontend Web Developer 👋:

 - ⚙️ Currently working on my own to-do list website.
 - 🌱 At the moment, I am mostly learning: **Next.js**, **TypeScript**, and **Tailwind CSS**.
-- 🎓 I'm a third-year Computer Science student at the University of Lincoln, and passionate about growing into a well-rounded developer.
+- 🎓 I recently graduated in Computer Science at the University of Lincoln, and I am passionate about growing into a well-rounded developer.

 ---